JoyYTZhou/hhbbtautau/README.md

 # hhbbtautau

 ## Update instructions
-Master branch is the real WIP.
+Please push to Master branch for any changes.

 Main branch should be temporarily usable (NOT NOW).

+## TODO's:
+1. Finish selections and config file
+2. Book necessary histograms